garrandall/popular-music-data/tracks/so-long--well-well-well--phajja.md

 Is it her that you hold so tight
 And so far that you treat so right?

-(Hook)
 Well, well, well
-Well, well, well
+Well, well, well, boy
-Boy
 (Oh, no-no)

-(Chorus)
 I never thought my eyes would ever be dry
-I never thought the sun would touch the sky
+I never thought thought I'd see the sun
+The sun would touch the sky
-But
-You being gone only showed me that I'm strong
+But you being gone only showed me that I'm strong
 It hurt me
-But
+But hey
-Hey
 So long

-(Verse Two)
 I thought that this would drive me so crazy
 Your changing ways just still amaze me
 From this too
 One day you love me so
-The next day you're telling me 'No.'
+The next day you're telling me no

-(Hook)
 Well, well, well
 Well, well, well, boy
 (Mmm)